creativecreature/sturdyc/README.md

 response and then cache each record individually based on the permutations of the options with which it was fetched.

-We can leverage this fact to **significantly reduce** our application's outgoing requests to these data sources by enabling _refresh coalescing_.
-Internally, `sturdyc` creates a buffer for each option set and gathers IDs until the `idealBatchSize` is reached or the `batchBufferTimeout` expires:
+This can be used to **significantly reduce** the application's outgoing requests by also enabling _refresh coalescing_.
+Internally, `sturdyc` creates a buffer for each unique option set and gathers IDs until the `idealBatchSize` is reached or the `batchBufferTimeout` expires:

 ```go
 sturdyc.WithRefreshCoalescing(idealBatchSize, batchBufferTimeout)